 1. INTRODUCTION

-The genus Solanum is the largest and the most economically significant among Solanaceae family comprising approximately 1400 species which spread all over the world.
+The genus Solanum is the largest and most economically significant among the Solanaceae family, comprising approximately 1,400 species that spread all over the world.
 (Bohs 2005).
-Eggplant (Solanum melongena; 2n =2X= 24) is one of the chief and indigenous solanaceous vegetable crop which has been cultivated in India since ancient times as well as in different continents of the world The domestication of eggplants from the wild relative Solanum incanum L. occurred 4000 years ago in South East Asia based on morphological , and molecular evidence as well as the high fertility of F1 hybrids with S. melongena (Lester & Hasan 1991; Meyer et al. 2012).
+Eggplant (Solanum melongena; 2n =2X= 24) is one of the chief and indigenous solanaceous vegetable crop which has been cultivated in India since ancient times as well as in different continents of the world.
+The domestication of eggplants from the wild relative Solanum incanum L. occurred 4000 years ago in South East Asia based on morphological , and molecular evidence as well as the high fertility of F1 hybrids with S. melongena (Lester & Hasan 1991; Meyer et al. 2012).
 India is the land of eggplant diversity and has accumulated large genetic diversity in various parts of the country as land races, primitive cultivars and weedy forms especially in peninsular region of Western, Eastern and North Eastern parts of India (Vavilov 1951; Devi et al. 2015; Nandi et al. 2021).
 Eggplant is being extensively grown in an area of approximately 6.83 lakh hectares, with a production and productivity accounting to 129.98 lakh tonnes (Annonymous, 2025).
 Eggplant is well-known for its antioxidants property (Cao et al. 1996) and its fruit extracts proved to have hepatoprotective (Akanitapichat et al. 2010), anti-carcinoma (Eleveld-Trancikova et al. 2005), anti-microbial, anti-LDL, anti-viral (Han et al. 2003), anti-diabetic (Shukla & Naik 1993), anti-hyperglycemic, anti-hypertensive (Nwanna et al., 2016) anti-hypercholesterolemia (Hussein, 2012) and cardio-protective properties (Das et al. 2011).

 The wild species of eggplant provide an enormous reservoir of favourable alleles against many biotic and abiotic stress and there hasn't been much progress in terms of the overall improvement of eggplant using wild resources (Dempewolf et al. 2017; Nandi et al. 2021).
 The success of introgression of trait from wild species to cultivated eggplant depends upon their gene pool.
 In order to identify the important wild species for developing crosses in eggplant improvement, it is necessary to carry out extensive morphological phenotyping of the eggplant germplasm, wild accessions, parental liness, F1s, as well as their advancing progenies (Kaushik et al. 2016).